Thomas L. Saaty: Contributions

 Saaty was a Distinguished University Professor at the University of Pittsburgh.
 He has made contributions in the fields of operations research (parametric linear programming, epidemics and the spread of biological agents, queuing theory, and behavioral mathematics as it relates to operations), arms control and disarmament, and urban design.
 He has written more than 35 books and 350 papers on mathematics, operations research, and decision making.
 Their subjects include graph theory and its applications, nonlinear mathematics, analytical planning, and game theory and conflict resolution.
 According to the Mathematics Genealogy Project, he has had 14 doctoral students.
 Saaty himself was a student of Einar Hille at Yale.

-In line with his long-time interest in peace and conflict resolution, in 1983 Saaty proposed that an International Center for Conflict Resolution needs to be established that would have branches in many countries and would be manned by retired diplomats, negotiators and conflict analysts.
+In line with his long-time interest in peace and conflict resolution, in 1983 Saaty proposed that an International Center for Conflict Resolution needs to be established that would have branches in many countries and would be staffed by retired diplomats, negotiators and conflict analysts.
 This idea was first published in an article "Center for Conflict Resolution," in the March 1984 issue of the Bulletin of the Atomic Scientists, and it later appeared as an appendix in his 1989 book on Conflict Resolution co-authored with J.M.
 Alexander.
 A current revised version of this proposal is posted here with his University of Pittsburgh vita.

 A 2002 article listing the most important contributions to operations research from 1954 to date listed four from Saaty: "Parametric Programming" (1954, with S. I. Gass), "Mathematical Methods of Operations Research" (1959), "Elements of Queueing Theory" (1961), and "The Analytic Hierarchy Process" (1980).
 The book on operations research was the first to summarize the formal mathematical methods in the field of Operations Research and was translated to Russian and Japanese.
 The comprehensive work on queueing theory was reviewed by D.G.
 Kendall of Oxford University in Mathematical Reviews who wrote that this book is "a substantial encyclopedia of queueing theory whose scope is indicated by the 910 items in the bibliography at the end of the book."
 The book "Mathematical Methods of Arms Control and Disarmament" was reviewed in Management Science in April 1969, "This fascinating book is an important contribution to the present task of discovering some valid underlying mathematical structures in politics...highly recommended both because of its numerous fascinating models and because of the deadly importance of its subject."
 The Analytic Hierarchy Process itself anticipates the PageRank algorithm by more than 20 years, with the same basic idea of using the eigenvector corresponding to the largest eigenvalue of a suitable matrix.